 London is a beautiful city and there is so much to do and see!
 After living in South Kensington the last four years, exploring the city and eating out 2-3 times per week, I have been able to create the Ultimate London Travel Guide from an expat’s perspective.
-Here are ten attractions not to be missed in London, my suggestions for how to see them all in 3 days, and my favorite restaurants.
-Enjoy!

 The Houses of Parliament, also known as the Palace of Westminster, is one of the most strikingly beautiful buildings in London, and is the seat of the two parliamentary houses of the United Kingdom: the House of Commons and the House of Lords.
 You can take the tube, a black cab, or an Uber to Westminster and from Westminster Bridge you can get great photos of Houses of Parliament, Big Ben and the London Eye.